knative/community/elections/2023-SC/README.md

 **Nomination**

-If you want to stand for election for a Contributor Seat, open a PR against the [knative/community repository](https://github.com/knative/community) to include your candidate profile in the `/elections/2023-SC` folder, with the following filename format:
+If you want to stand for election for a Steering Committee Seat, open a PR against the [knative/community repository](https://github.com/knative/community) to include your candidate profile in the `/elections/2023-SC` folder, with the following filename format: